Wakefield A.F.C.: Promotion to NCEL

 The new ownership also invested in the community and Wakefield AFC Juniors was formed for the 2023–24 season.
 Wakefield AFC Juniors started successfully with around 350 kids playing for the club from U7 to U15 age groups.

 The season 2023–24 started with two major changes within the club organization.
 First, it was a complete redesign of the club's badge and visual identity.
 The club enlisted Christopher Payne (football designer) for the rebranding.
 During the Summer 2023 the club also moved back to Wakefield to play at Belle Vue (Wakefield).
 The move represented a big step towards building a financially sustainable future for the club as the central location and easier commuting helped increase attendance significantly, with a jump of more than 80% increase year on year.

 Performance for the 2023–24 season was still inconsistent and in March 2024, Mozzini left his position as manager and the club appointed Junior Roberti as the new First Team Manager.

 However, Roberti didn't last long, by October 2024 he was also gone, replaced by former Shirebrook Town manager Stephen Bodle who got them into the play offs again.
 Despite strong financial backing, Wakefield have finished 4th, 4th and 3rd in their 3 seasons at level 10 (step 6) and have failed to get promoted, losing in the play off semi final on each occasion.

 On 18 August 2025, following a poor start to the 2025-2026 season, the club announced that Stephen Bodle and Lee Needham had been relieved of their duties as First Team Manager and Assistant Manager.

 On 19 August 2025, announced former professional footballer Jason Blunt as the new First Team Manager, moving from Doncaster City.

 Stadium

-The club play their games at the Millennium Stadium, home of rugby league team Featherstone Rovers.
+The club play their home games at the Hunters Stadium, Beechnut Lane, situated near to the site of the former Prince of Wales Colliery in Pontefract, in a ground sharing arrangement with Pontefract Colliery FC.

 Stadium History

-Since its formation in 2019, Wakefield A.F.C. has had a nomadic existence across several grounds.
-The club's journey began outside the city limits at the Dorothy Hyman Stadium in Cudworth, Barnsley, which served as their home for their initial two seasons.
-In 2021, seeking to move closer to their home city, the club entered a ground sharing agreement with Featherstone Rovers, relocating to the Millennium Stadium in Featherstone.
-A significant milestone was achieved in 2023 when the club finally secured a venue within Wakefield itself, sharing the historic Belle Vue with Wakefield Trinity for the 2023–24 season.
-However, this move was short-lived, and for the 2024–25 season, the club announced its return to Featherstone's Millennium Stadium.